 Measure the stair and purchase the stair railing

 The design we chose slightly exceeds the building codes in many regions.
-We extended the railing beyond both the top and the bottom steps.
-While this isn’t always possible, it allows you to grasp the railing sooner and hold on longer to maintain good balance.
+We extended the stair railing beyond both the top and the bottom steps.
+While this isn’t always possible, it allows you to grasp the stair railing sooner and hold onto the stair handrail longer to maintain good balance.
 Before you go shopping for your handrails for stairs, measure from the nosing of the top landing to the floor at the bottom of the stairs and add 2 ft.
 This is the length of stair railing material you’ll need.
 You’ll find code-approved handrail and the other materials you’ll need at lumberyards and home centers.
 Hardwood handrails for stairs like the oak stair railing we’re using are more expensive.
 Pine and poplar rails cost less.
 In addition to the stair railing, you’ll need handrail brackets, a package of two-part, 90-second epoxy, and about 4 ft. of 2×4.
 Buy enough brackets to install two at the top, one at the bottom and one every 48 in. between the top and the bottom of the stair railing.

-Mark the studs and stair railing height
+Mark the studs and standard railing height

 Photo 1: Locate the studs